js-ojus/sarit/SPEC.md

 > ![DANGER](icons/doc_danger.png) **DANGER**
 >
 > `sarit` is intended to be run inside your private network.
-Do **not** expose it directly to the public Internet.
+> Do **not** expose it directly to the public Internet.

 ## Concepts

 Let us familiarize ourselves with the important concepts and moving parts of `sarit`.

-Even as you read the following, it is highly recommended that you read the database table definitions in `cmd/setup`.
+Even as you read the following, it is highly recommended that you read the database table definitions in `sql/migrations` directory.
 That should help you in forming a mental model of `sarit` faster.

 ### Users